-I'm an Assistant Professor of Sociology and Africana Studies at Stony Brook University.
+Crystal Marie Fleming is a writer, educator and Assistant Professor of Sociology and Africana Studies at Stony Brook University.

-I am also working on several new projects, including an empirical study of mindfulness practitioners in New York City and a book blending autobiographical, theoretical and methodological reflections entitled "Colored Knowledge".
+She is also working on several new projects, including an empirical study of mindfulness practitioners in New York City and a book blending autobiographical, theoretical and methodological reflections entitled "Colored Knowledge".